By Hamed Ashrafi

 Conclusion Link to this section

-How to make a sheet for each unique body in a weldment drawing
+Making a sheet for each body in a weldment drawing I